TiffanyVlaar/TiffanyVlaar.github.io/_posts/2020-10-04-ConstraintBasedReg.markdown

 You can find a preprint on [arXiv 2006.10114](https://arxiv.org/abs/2006.10114) and my video presentation for the work on [YouTube](https://youtu.be/5xhvuNPmCj4)

-This work was accepted as a spotlight presentation for the NeurIPS 2020 Optimization for Machine Learning workshop and received the best student paper award.
+This work was accepted as a spotlight presentation for the NeurIPS 2020 Optimization for Machine Learning workshop and I received the best student paper award.